 The exec command in Linux is used to execute a command by replacing the current process with that command.
-In shells such as bash
+In bash shell and ksh shell, it is also used to redirect file descriptors for a complete session or for a whole script.
+In this tutorial, we will see and learn the various uses of the exec command.

 exec command Basic usage

-exec command can be a considered an optimization over the bash -c <program
+exec command on Linux can be a considered an optimization over the bash -c <program

 > alternative.
-Using latter actually spawns a child process.
+Using the latter actually spawns a child process on Linux.
 Bash waits for the child to finish and then exits itself.

 Using exec, the program